coffeemakingtoaster/water-bottler/docs/cluster-deployment.md

 k8s-node-02   Ready    <none>          3d4h   v1.32.1
 ```

-We recomment to use k9s to monitor the cluster, as it is most superior to the kubectl command and also improves terminal-only workflows.
+We recommend to use k9s to monitor the cluster, as it is most superior to the kubectl command and also improves terminal-only workflows.
 ![k9s_HealthyCluster](./images/k9s_HealthyCluster.png)

 # Troubleshooting